roman-milk/roman-milk.github.io/two-moms-two-laps.md

+===

- ****** Two Moms, Two Laps: Quiet ****** byTx_Tall_Tales© I kissed her, and she kissed me back.
+I kissed her, and she kissed me back.
 She leaned against me, her soft body pressed against mine.
 I cradled her in my arms, determined to never let her go.
 Next time I'd just confront the guy immediately.
 Make it clear that she was mine, and I wasn't going to give her up without a fight.
 She was mine, damn it.

  I woke up to Colleen shaking my shoulder.
 She was gentle, nudging me awake.
 "You want to stay here, Jeremy?
 Should we call your house?"